Command Line Interface¶

 Running Test Scenarios¶

-# Run one of the included scenarios with results export
+# Run one of the provided scenarios with results export

 Filtering Results by Step Names¶